mooreds/docs-1/references/sql-operations.md

 _Constructing an array:_

 The previous examples showed how to construct an object as the output item.
-With JSON template you can also construct an array as the output item.
+With JSON templates you can also construct an array as the output item.

 ```sql
 SELECT [ col1 ]